-Q26.
+Q25.
 Will Medicare allow payment for MNT and DSMT on the same day?

 A: MNT and DSMT cannot be billed on the same day for a given beneficiary.
-Beneficiaries receiving both services will need to have them rendered on different days in order for the program to be paid separately for their services.
+Beneficiaries receiving both services will need to have them rendered on different days in order for the program to bill fully for their services.

-Q27.
+Q 26.
 Can physician services be billed on the same day as DSMT?